 Take a Walking Tour

-A walking tour is the ideal occasion to explore the city and enjoy Spring.
-With tours from Free Walking Tour Rotterdam you get to see the city through the eyes of a local and experience it in a unique way through the combination of history and modern architecture.
+A walking tour is the ideal occasion to explore the city and enjoy spring.
+With tours from (almost) Free Walking Tour Rotterdam you get to see the city through the eyes of a local and experience it in a unique way through the combination of history and modern architecture.
 The tour is tip-based, so you can pay your guide whatever the tour was worth to you.

 The walking tour covers everything you need to know about Rotterdam.
 From when it was founded as a small fisherman’s village 800 years ago to the devastating impact the city suffered through bombardments during World War II to how Rotterdam became the largest harbour in Europe and how the city’s modern and futuristic skyline was created.